clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

 ## Parse the OPAM repository
 To write our script we need to understand the basics of how OPAM for Coq repositories are organized (for example the [repo-stable](https://github.com/coq/repo-stable)).
 All the packages are in the [packages](https://github.com/coq/repo-stable/tree/master/packages) folder.
 There is one folder per package name, all prefixed by `coq:` because we are in the Coq namespace.
 In each package folder there is one folder per version of the package, with three files `descr`, `opam` and `url` to describe the package.

 We describe a model of an OPAM repository in [src/Model.v](https://github.com/clarus/repos2web/blob/master/src/Model.v).
 In a first pass, we will generate an element of type `Packages.t`.
 This is a list of packages described by a name and a list of version.
-In a second pass, we will generate an element of type `FullPackages.t` adding the description of each version and computing the latest version using the [Debian ordering](http://manpages.ubuntu.com/manpages/quantal/man5/deb-version.5.html).
+In a second pass, we will generate an element of type `FullPackages.t` adding the description of each version and computing the latest version using the (complex) [Debian ordering](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Version).

 ### First pass
 The first pass is described in [src/Main.v](https://github.com/clarus/repos2web/blob/master/src/Main.v) in the `Basic` module.
 The function `list_coq_files` lists the files/folders in `folder` starting with the `coq:` prefix: